 The humble meat pie is the quintessential icon of Australian cuisine and in homage to the legendary pastry, we offer this list of the 16 best meat pies in Sydney.
 Each pie featured here is crafted with love and dedication by some of the finest pastry wizards around.
 With winter setting in what better way to ward off the inevitable chills with a piping hot pie?

 Never one to discriminate and forever the crowd-pleaser there’s always a pie for everyone and every occasion.
 Beef, chicken, lamb or veggies.
 Tomato sauce or no tomato sauce.
-Knife and fork at the dinner table, straight out of the paper bag on the beach, or the no-remorse full-charge 3 am attack whilst viciously hammered – no matter how you take them, you’ll find them here.
+Knife and fork at the dinner table, straight out of the paper bag on the beach, or the no-remorse full-charge 3 am attack whilst viciously hammered – no matter how you take them, you’ll find the best pies in Sydney here.

 1A Brown St, Newtown ph: (02) 9519 7880